scheemik/hammerspoon_window_arranger/README.md

-# Hammerspoon Arrange Windows
+# Hammerspoon Window Arranger

-A Hammerspoon script to rearrange windows to a fixed configuration on MacOS.
+A [Hammerspoon](https://github.com/Hammerspoon) script to rearrange windows to a fixed configuration on MacOS.

 ## Why